Living in Hyannis Port, MA : A Complete Guide to Daily Life in Cape Cod's Premier Village

 Are there financing challenges?

-High price points and unique estate features may require portfolio or jumbo lending; early pre‑approval is essential.
+High price points and unique estate features often require portfolio or jumbo lending; early pre‑approval with a lender familiar with Cape Cod luxury real estate is essential.

 Can I find new construction?

-Rare—most properties are historic or renovated.
-Tear‑downs face coastal, conservation, and design review.
+Extremely rare—most properties are historic or meticulously renovated.
+New builds or tear‑downs face rigorous coastal, conservation, and design review boards.

 Is short‑term renting allowed?

 Very limited.
-Many owners prioritize privacy; verify association or town regulations before assuming rental income.
+Many owners prioritize village privacy; you must verify specific association or town regulations before assuming rental income potential.

 How competitive is the market?